You need to optimise images for your SEO because of Googles move to mobile first indexing & its desire to making the user experience faster.

 (Be careful not to confuse your Alt Tag with your image file name or caption.
 These are different things.)

 A good Alt Tag should give just enough information to describe the image.
 It shouldn’t be too spammy or overloaded with Keywords.
 The idea is when you insert an image onto your page, it is in context with the text surrounding it.
-The search engine then knows that the image that you have on the page is relevant to the text the user is reading.
+The search engine then knows that the picture that you have on the page is relevant to the copy the user is reading.

 You should have at least one image on the page that is in line with the topic of the page, and the Alt Tag should reflect this.